Krishnamohan-Yerrabilli/Articles/cl8t4jcxx000209lc7t5pf2qt.md

 So What is Kubernetes Namespace?

-With the help of a Namespace, each cluster is divided into virtual sub-clusters.
+With the help of Namespaces, each cluster is divided into virtual sub-clusters.

 Each team can work in a Namespace without disturbing others.
 An application and its dependencies are stored in Namespaces in a cluster.

-These Namespaces are logically separate from each other but are allowed to communicate with each other.
+These Namespaces are separate from each other but are allowed to communicate with each other.

 It's Namespaces that allow projects and team members to share a cluster.